bhavesh2205/MLOps-Vehicle-Insurance-Claim-Prediction/README.md

 ### Technical Excellence

-Our solution stands out by implementing industry best practices in MLOps:
+The solution stands out by implementing industry best practices in MLOps:

 - **Cloud-First Architecture** leveraging AWS services for scalability and reliability
 - **Containerization & Orchestration** ensuring consistent environments across all stages